chrisnoonan98675/site/xl-deploy/concept/jenkins-xl-deploy-plugin.markdown

 For information about the Jenkinsfile syntax, refer to the [Jenkins Pipeline documentation](https://jenkins.io/doc/book/pipeline/jenkinsfile/#creating-a-jenkinsfile).
 For information about the items you can use in the Jenkinsfile, click **Check Pipeline Syntax** on the job.

+For information about how to add steps to Jenkinsfile, refer to the [Jenkins Plugin Steps documentation](https://jenkins.io/doc/pipeline/steps/deployit-plugin/).

 ### Jenkinsfile example

 The following Jenkinsfile can be used to build the pipeline and deploy a simple web application to a Tomcat environment configured in XL Deploy: